Huberdoggy/humanifesto/addon/milestones/humanifesto_config_ui_spec.md

-# Humanifesto – Red Carpet Config UI Spec (for Codex)
+# Red Carpet Config UI Spec

 > **Audience**: This document is written for the Codex implementation agent.
 > **Purpose**: Describe the desired look, feel, and behavior of the Humanifesto configuration page so precisely that you, Codex, can _see_ the experience as if you were stepping out of a limo onto a Hollywood red carpet.